 Relevant Clean Air regulations and how they apply to you

-Our recommendation is to AVOID all fires labelled as “RURAL” or “MULTI-FUEL”, as these may not be suitable in many areas, given current laws in some districts, plus upcoming and potential law changes in the near future.
+We tend to recommend only Clean Air Approved wood burners, to ensure your long term ability to use your fire place.
+Our recommendation is to AVOID, where possible, all fires labelled as “RURAL” or “MULTI-FUEL”, as these may not be suitable in many areas, given current laws in some districts, plus upcoming and potential law changes in the near future.
+Plus we would not suggest installing a second hand fire, especially if it does not meet the NES standards from 2005 onwards.

 Current Standards for Wood Fires